I came to faith in God at 11 years old through an experience with a cat.

-That I was unconsciously putting my faith and love into an organization that kept me so busy that I could barely find time to seek Him in prayer.
+That I was putting all of my faith and love into an organization that kept me so busy that I could barely find time to seek Him in prayer.

-And I started to question wither leaving obvious issues with the LDS church and it’s history up on the proverbial shelf was really trusting by faith that I was living my life the way He would want me to.
+And I started to question wither leaving obvious issues with the LDS church and it’s history up on the proverbial shelf was the best idea.

 Trusting that answers would come… either here or in the next life.

-I decided this is the time in which I should prepare to meet God.
+I decided this is the time I should prepare to meet God.

 In the past I just figured that people researching Church History were just having an issue of faith.
 They didn’t know or have the experiences what I had in my life that boosted my faith in the Church.